 Using unity terrain for my EarthMovers project I was also able to implement a system for excavating earth…that is, to make holes in the terrain in real time.

-I sometimes use shadow blob projectors instead of realtime shadows for performance.
+For mobile deployment, I have optimised lighting systems often simulating shadows for better performance, sometimes using shadow blob projectors instead of realtime shadows for performance.

 My app Surrealizer uses quite a few customised shaders, that I developed in ShaderGraph, providing realtime input variance.
 Normally this consists of inputting movies into texture channels and modifying uv or some other input in realtime.